the-advoid/ad-void/README.md

 <br>
 <br>

-👽 Since *Aug 14 2023*, this project has been powered by [`ADBT`](https://github.com/igorskyflyer/file-format-adbt) - a language that defines template files that provide ways of writing reusable, component-like based Adblock filter files and its compiler [`Aria`](https://github.com/igorskyflyer/npm-adblock-aria-compiler), which means more frequent updates and delivery on a daily basis.
+👽 Since *Aug 14 2023*, this project has been powered by [`ADBT`](https://github.com/igorskyflyer/file-format-adbt) - a language that defines template files and provides ways of writing reusable, component-like based Adblock filter files and its compiler [`Aria`](https://github.com/igorskyflyer/npm-adblock-aria-compiler), which means more frequent updates and delivery on a daily basis.

 <br>
 <br>